apache/sling-org-apache-sling-feature/prototype.md

 # Prototype

+Note: This document describes the initial prototype - it is outdated and replaced by the [actual feature model](readme.md)

 The prototype uses JSON as a well defined and understood format.
 This fits nicely with the new OSGi R7 JSON format for configurations.

 A model file describes a feature.
 A feature consists of: